openziti/ziti-sdk-py/sample/s3z/README.md

 ## Generate Some Dummy Files

-If you need some worthless log files you can run this.
+Generate some log files to upload if you need some.

 ```bash
 python ./log-generator.py